Previous dayFebruary 9, 2026Next day

 35.0 km---✓ ReviewedUSGS →

-The USGS recorded this magnitude 2.6 earthquake 112 km S of False Pass, Alaska at 23:47 UTC on February 9, 2026.
-This was a shallow crustal earthquake, focused at 35.0 km depth.
+At 23:47 UTC on February 9, 2026, a magnitude 2.6 tremor occurred 112 km S of False Pass, Alaska.
+The event originated approximately 35.0 km below the surface, classifying it as shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at 53.840°, -163.421°.
+Coordinates: 53.840°, -163.421°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.6 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-02-09